obliojoe/who-should-lose-data/README.md

 Artifacts saved in `data/raw/` include:

 - ESPN scoreboard, per-game summaries, box scores, team leaders, injuries, depth charts, and news
-- nflreadpy tables (schedules, team stats, player stats, participation, snap counts, depth charts, rosters, injuries, etc.) filtered to the requested week
+- nflreadpy tables (schedules, team stats, **play-by-play**, player stats, snap counts, depth charts, rosters, etc.) filtered to the requested week
 - Source HTML for the Sagarin ratings page
 - A manifest linking each dataset to its on-disk path

+> **Tip:** Run `collect_raw_data.py` for each week you need in the aggregate metrics (e.g., `--week 1` up through the current week).
+The pipeline now reads the season-to-date play-by-play and player stats from `data/raw/`, so backfilling prior weeks ensures conversion and red-zone rates stay accurate. `generate_cache.py` will log a warning if the manifest is missing any required raw datasets.

 `generate_cache.py` automatically loads `data/raw/manifest/latest.json` when available, falling back to live API calls only if the manifest is missing.